-Virginia Occupational Safety and Health (VOSH): This program seeks to ensure safer workplaces for employees through three subprograms.
-In Fiscal 2000, program expenses totaled \$5.7 million, with 53 percent coming from federal funds.
+Virginia Occupational Safety and Health (VOSH): This program seeks to ensure safer workplaces for employees through three programs:

-- Occupational Safety and Health Compliance regulates employers through worksite inspections, compliance assistance, and responding to reports of unsafe conditions.
-This program also issues permits for lead and asbestos removal projects and administers laws affecting discharge of these substances. - Occupational Safety and Health Consultation helps employers to better understand regulations and allows them to make corrections voluntarily, without citations or penalties.
-Departmental staff also trains employers to identify and correct hazards.
+- Occupational Safety and Health Compliance ensures that employers comply with Virginia Occupational Safety and Health regulations through worksite inspections, compliance assistance, and response to reports of unsafe conditions.
+This program also issues permits for lead and asbestos removal projects and administers laws affecting discharge of these substances. - Occupational Safety and Health Consultation helps employers to better understand Virginia Occupational Safety and Health regulations and allows them to make corrections voluntarily, without citations or penalties.
+Departmental staff also trains employers to identify and correct hazards. - The Voluntary Protection Program exempts large businesses that demonstrate exemplary safety and health programs from periodic inspections.